ruijaulino/ruijaulino.github.io/_posts/2026-07-30-bayes_filter.md

 and $T_{q_\Sigma}(\Sigma_t)$ collects the contribution of the predictive distribution $q_\Sigma$.

-For most financial applications, the conditional expected return is typically much smaller than the realized return,
+A important simplification is that, for most financial applications, the conditional expected return is typically much smaller than the realized return,

 $$
 |\mu_t| \ll |y_t|